 Thanks to its speed, compact sizing, and additional features like compatible encryption software, there is no other drive we can recommend as highly as the Samsung T5.
-It can be expensive when you get toward the top-end of the storage space spectrum — the 2TB configuration will cost several hundred dollars — but it’s much cheaper than it was a couple of years ago and if you can afford it, this is the external drive for you.
+It can be expensive when you get toward the top-end of the storage space spectrum — the 2TB configuration will cost several hundred dollars — but it’s much cheaper than it was a couple of years ago.
+If you can afford it, this is the external drive for you.

-The recently-introduced Western Digital My Passport drive isn’t the lightest on the market, but it does come with a three-year warranty and WD’s reputation for reliability.
-It’s also available at a low price — the 1TB model costs a mere $50.
-Best of all, the drive doesn’t require external power and showcases a sleek, stylish build, which is likely why it’s the first choice for many.
-It even comes in six different colors, if the yellow above is a bit much for you.
+Western Digital’s My Passport Ultra isn’t the lightest drive on the market, but it does come with a three-year warranty and the company’s reputation for speed.
+Best of all, the drive doesn’t require external power and showcases a sleek, stylish build, which is likely why it’s the first choice for many on a budget.

-If you want a more robust, long-term external drive, the WD MyBook Duo is a great choice.
-This massive enclosure comes with up to 20TB of storage for $800, or as little as 4TB of storage for $259 — and a few other configurations in between.
-You can configure the two drives inside this enclosure as a RAID, for file redundancy, or take advantage of every byte of storage.
+If you want a more robust, long-term external drive, Western Digital’s MyBook Duo is a great choice.
+This massive enclosure comes with up to 28TB of storage for $1,000, or as little as 4TB of storage for $259 — and five other configurations in between.
+You can configure the two drives inside this enclosure in RAID, for file redundancy or speed, or take advantage of every byte of storage.
 Either way, you get a lot of storage space and a two-year warranty from a reliable brand.